Boussau/boussau.github.io/tutorials/COME_tutorials/8_RevBayesTutorial/index.md

 pi ~ dnDirichlet(pi_prior)
 ```

 The node `pi` represents the $\pi$ node in {% ref gtr_graphical_model %}.
-Now add the simplex scale move on the stationary frequencies to the moves vector:
+Now we add the simplex scale move on the stationary frequencies to the moves vector:

 ```
 moves.append( mvBetaSimplex(pi, weight=2) )